panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 ## 1. Refs in child components

-There are situations when you have to work with the DOM because the existing React abstractions do not cover all possible use cases:
+There are situations when you have to work with the DOM because the existing React abstractions (components, state, props, hooks, context) do not cover all possible use cases:

 * call methods on DOM elements to manage focus, scroll, and text selection
 * integrate 3rd party scripts that are unaware of React abstractions
 * working with animation libraries, for example [GSAP](https://greensock.com/react-basics#refs)

-Let's quickly recall how to access a DOM element directly from the body of the component.
-Consider the following example where the goal is to access the instance of the single `<div>` element rendered by the component:
+Let's recall how to access a DOM element directly from the body of the component:

 ```jsx
 import { useRef, useEffect } from 'react'